Antimicrobial Susceptibility, Aerobic Bacteria, MIC

 Antimicrobial susceptibility testing (AST) determines the minimum inhibitory concentration (MIC) (of a series of increasing concentrations) of antimicrobial incorporated in agar plates, which inhibits the growth of bacteria inoculated on the surface of the agar.

-Prior studies have determined for a "breakpoint" or MIC value for each antimicrobial, above which the bacterium being tested would be considered resistant to that agent.
-The most important factor contributing to the determination of the "breakpoint" is probably the expected serum concentration of antimicrobial achieved after giving the usual dosage.
-The "category" result ("susceptible" or "resistant") provided along with the MIC is determined by comparing the MIC result with the "breakpoint."
+Prior studies have determined a “breakpoint“ or MIC value for each antimicrobial, above which the bacterium being tested is considered resistant to that agent.
+The most important factor contributing to the determination of the “breakpoint“ is probably the expected serum concentration of antimicrobial achieved after giving the usual dosage.
+The “category“ result (“susceptible“ or “resistant“) provided along with the MIC is determined by comparing the MIC result with the “breakpoint.“

 AST should be performed on pure culture isolates of pathogenic (or potentially pathogenic in special situations) bacteria grown from specimens that have been appropriately collected so as not to confuse clinically significant isolates with normal flora.

 Determining the in vitro susceptibility of aerobic bacteria involved in human infections